 Patch-Based Binary Segmentation

-Patch-based training for 3D medical image segmentation using fastMONAI’s MedPatchDataLoaders with lazy loading - volumes are loaded on-demand, keeping memory usage constant regardless of dataset size.
+Patch-based training for 3D medical image segmentation using fastMONAI’s MedPatchDataLoaders with lazy loading, where volumes are loaded on-demand, keeping memory usage constant regardless of dataset size.

 Google Colab